Make a Single Copy for Teachers

-- An article from a journal, periodical or newspaper;
+- One article from a periodical or newspaper

-- A short story, short essay or short poem
+- One short story, short essay or short poem

 - A chart, graph, diagram, drawing, cartoon or picture from a book, periodical or newspaper.

-Multiple copies (not to exceed in any event more than one copy per student in the course) may be made by a teacher for classroom use or discussion; provided that:
+Multiple copies may be made by a teacher for classroom use or discussion; provided that:

 - The copying meets the tests of brevity, spontaneity and cumulative.
 This means you must consider how much of a work you are copying and how many times you use a work in class.

 - Copies are distributed for one semester only.

 - Copies do not exceed more than one copy per student in the course.